Qantas Founders Museum

-The Qantas Founders Outback Museum is a museum located in Longreach, Queensland, Australia.
+The Qantas Founders Museum is a museum located in Longreach, Queensland, Australia.
 The museum was opened on 9 June 1996 in the heritage-listed Qantas Hangar, built by Qantas in 1922.
 Stage 2 of the Qantas Founders Museum was part of a 1999 A$110 million Queensland and federal government project, the heritage trails network.
 The Qantas Founders Museum is located 177 km from Winton, Queensland, the original home of Qantas.

-The Museum tells the history of Australia's national airline Qantas, from its early beginnings in Outback Queensland in the 1920s to present day.
+The museum tells the history of Australia's national airline Qantas, from its early beginnings in Outback Queensland in the 1920s to present day.
 Qantas was registered on 16 November 1920 and held its first Board Meeting in Winton in 1921 where it was decided to move operations to Longreach.
 The Qantas Founders Museum has a variety of interactive displays and exhibits telling the many stories of the airline over its 100-year history.

 Display items

-The museum is home to a number of aircraft which can be observed by the public in the Museum and on guided tours.
+The museum is home to a number of aircraft which can be observed by the public in the museum and on guided tours.
 The aircraft include a decommissioned Qantas Boeing 747-200, a Boeing 707-138B, a Consolidated PBY-6A Catalina, a replica Avro 504K, a replica de Havilland DH.50, a replica de Havilland DH.61 and a former Qantas Douglas DC-3, VH-EAP.

 The Boeing 707-138B is the airline's first jet, a Boeing 707 short body, originally VH-EBA.
 The 707 was the first of its type and specifically manufactured for Qantas.
+It is also the only 707 currently on display in a museum in passenger-carrying configuration, with all other preserved 707s being former military examples.